vtsatskin/SmartData/contents/index.md

 data or watch advertisements in exchange for more data.
 However, a good balance must the struck in order to put the users first.

+In screens *1* and *2* the bar graphs are intended to line up with the indicated budgets to help users visualize graphically how much data their applications are using in relation to their budget.
+This is to help users understand the differences between the different data usage measurements (i.e. kBs, MBs, GBs).
+The assumption here is that our cost conscious users may not be educated in what these measurements really mean.

 [![](images/mockups/timeline.png)](images/mockups/timeline.png)

 ## Related Resources